1. EN

 Taxes

-Currently, TC Energy pays taxes to several municipalities that may be impacted by the abandonment and decommissioning applications.
+TC Energy pays taxes to several municipalities that may be impacted by the abandonment and decommissioning applications.
+These tax payments support schools and hospitals, emergency services, recreation facilities, recycling programs and other local programs vital to sustaining communities.

-• Once the activities related to the abandonment and/or decommissioning are complete on pipeline assets, the licensed lines will be removed from our property tax assessment.
+• Once abandonment and/or decommissioning work is complete on pipeline assets, the licensed lines are removed from our property tax assessment.

-• Once activities related to the abandonment and/or decommissioning are completed on above-ground facilities (i.e., meter stations), tax assessments may be revised, accordingly.
+• Once abandonment and/or decommissioning work on above-ground facilities (i.e., meter stations) is completed, tax assessments may be revised accordingly.

 Ways to reach us